endless-sky/endless-sky-wiki/CreatingShips.md

 The `attributes` key should be followed by a list of ship attributes, ideally listed in the following order:

-* `"category"`: the type of ship: "Transport", "Light Freighter", "Heavy Freighter", "Interceptor", "Light Warship", "Heavy Warship", "Fighter", or "Drone".
+* `"category"`: the type of ship: "Transport", "Light Freighter", "Heavy Freighter", "Interceptor", "Light Warship", "Medium Warship", "Heavy Warship", "Fighter", or "Drone".
+Since 0.9.15: "Space Liner`, or "Utility".

 * `"licenses"`: a list of names of licenses you need to buy this ship.
 For each `<name>` specified, the [`license: <name>` condition](Player-Conditions) must be set for the player to buy this ship.
 (If you make an outfit named `"<name> License"`, that condition variable will automatically be set when you buy that outfit.)